Brian White | January 19, 2016 | Personal Injury

 - He or she impeded your constitutional rights.

 - The officer’s actions resulted in your injury and/or damages.

 Proving police misconduct can be a challenging claim, but it’s necessary if you believe you were wronged.
 There are far too many unclaimed cases of police misconduct.
 Civil rights laws were put in place for a reason, and it’s our duty as a society to uphold them.

 Speak With an Experienced Houston Attorney

-Attorney Brian White works with clients in Houston, TX and surrounding communities.
+Attorney Brian White works with clients in Harris County and surrounding communities.
 He’s a board-certified attorney with years of trial experience.
 He strongly believes in the rights of all his clients and will fight tirelessly on your behalf.
 Police misconduct is discouraging and unacceptable.
-Contact attorney Brian White today for more information, and find the justice you deserve.